Cinema of Mexico

 The cinema of Mexico dates to the late nineteenth century during the rule of President Porfirio Díaz.
-Seeing a demonstration of short films in 1896, Díaz immediately saw the importance of documenting his presidency in order to present an ideal image of it.
+Seeing a multitude of short films in 1896, Díaz immediately saw the importance of documenting his presidency in order to present an ideal image of it.
+Movies soon became a part of public life during Porfirio Díaz's administration, serving as both a form of entertainment and a way to record political events.
+Recognizing cinema as a sign of technological advancement, Díaz permitted filmmakers to capture presidential visits, military parades, and official festivities.
+The president was often shown in these early recordings attending public festivities or welcoming foreign guests, which strengthened the perception of the late Porfiriato as a stable and advanced country.
 With the outbreak of the Mexican Revolution in 1910, Mexican and foreign makers of silent films seized the opportunity to document its leaders and events.
 From 1915 onward, Mexican cinema focused on narrative film.

 During the Golden Age of Mexican cinema from 1936 to 1956, Mexico all but dominated the Latin American film industry.

 In 2019, Roma became the first Mexican film and fourth Latin American film to win the Oscar for best foreign language film.
 Roma also won the BAFTA Award for Best Film at the 72nd British Academy Film Awards.

 Emilio "El Indio" Fernández was rumored to be the model for the Academy Award of Merit, more popularly known as the Oscar statuette.
 According to the legend, in 1928 MGM's art director Cedric Gibbons, one of the original Motion Picture Academy members, was tasked with creating the Academy Award trophy.
 In need of a model for his statuette, Gibbons was introduced by his future wife, actress Dolores del Río, to Fernández.
 Reportedly, Fernández had to be persuaded to pose nude for what is today known as the "Oscar".

 History

 1896–1911: Silent films; the Porfiriato

 Shortly after the first moving picture was viewed in 1895 using Thomas Edison's kinetoscope and the invention of the cinematographe projector by Auguste Lumière, Mexicans began queuing in cinemas in the capital to see international one-minute films such as The Card Players, Arrival of a Train, and The Magic Hat.
-The cinematograph arrived to Mexico seven months after its first projection in France, brought in by Claude Ferdinand Bon Bernard and Gabriel Veyre (the latter had been contracted by the Lumierè brothers to spread the cinematograph across México, Venezuela, the Guaianas and the Antilles).
+The cinematograph arrived to Mexico seven months after its first projection in France, brought in by Claude Ferdinand Bon Bernard and Gabriel Veyre (the latter had been contracted by the Lumière brothers to spread the cinematograph across México, Venezuela, the Guaianas and the Antilles).
 Mexico entered production in the silent film industry with several movies, but many of the films up to the 1920s have been lost and were not well documented.